adamsilver/adamsilver.io-jekyll/_posts/2016-06-16-placeholders-are-problematic.md

 Others say that the placeholder is just an enhancement and not essential to the user.
 To this I say that if the hint isn't essential then don't include it.
 Content is not an enhancement.

 It's clear&mdash;at least in the case of placeholders&mdash;that [minimal does not mean simple](http://uxmyths.com/post/115783813605/myth-34-simple-minimal).
 Avoid placeholders.
 [Always use a label](/articles/always-use-a-label/).
-And if you need a hint, put it next to the field so that it's easy to reference.
+And, if you do need a hint, place it outside the field.